kosbarts/Commissioner/README.md

 # Commissioner
-Commissioner is a variable and static sans typeface.
+Commissioner is a variable and static sans typeface designed by Kostas Bartsokas.

+---

 ## Basic Information
 Commissioner is a humanist sans-serif with almost classical proportions, conceived as a variable family.
 In essence it is an experiment on a low-contrast distant relative of Optima.
 The family consists of three “voices”.
 As the flare axis grows the straight grotesque terminals develop a swelling and joints become more idiosyncratic.
 The volume axis transforms the glyphic serifs to wedge-like ones.